Surat-96/Surat-96/README.md

 ![chrome_dino](chrome_dino.gif)

 ***About me:***
+- 😊 I'm working on DS Group as a Senior Executive in A.I Domain.
-- 🔭 I’m currently passed out my Masters Course from Maulana Abul Kalam Azad university of Technology, Kolkata in Artificial Intelligence.
+- 🔭 My highest education qualification M.Tech in A.I from Maulana Abul Kalam Azad University of Technology, Kolkata.
 - 📚 Learning everyday, currently improving my **Machine Learning**, **Deep Learning**, **Data Science** skills.
 - 🤝 I’m looking to collaborate on **Machine learning** and **Data Science** projects.
 - 👁️ Actively looking for opportunities in **Machine Learning**, **Deep Learning** and **Data Science** domains.